antroit47/cpg_islands/README.md

 - If there are multiple records returned form the NCBI, the computation is only done for the first one.
 - The algorithm, as per the specification drops small islands near the minimal window size in search of bigger ones.
 It can also shrink islands slightly.
 Consequently, its results are not comparable to the [naive implementation](https://www.bioinformatics.org/sms2/cpg_islands.html), which just finds islands of length 200, even if we merge these islands in case they are next to each other.
 - Merging windows with small gaps in between may result in the larger windows not meeting the simple window criteria, but being windows because of the condition that connecting windows breached by a reasonable gap results in a window.
+- Since this is a prototype, the output of the tool is not in any way "pretty" or to be directly used as a csv.